Maitland High School: History

 The Public Instruction Act 1880 (New South Wales) began a period described as the "great reforms".
 In 1883 the first six state high schools were opened: for boys and for girls at Sydney, Bathurst and Goulburn.
 The following year, in 1884, Maitland Boys High and Girls High were opened.
 The four schools at Sydney and Maitland succeeded but the other High Schools failed to compete with established local private schools and the Superior Public Schools (which did not prepare students for matriculation); at the end of 1886, the two Goulburn schools and Bathurst Boys' High School closed.
 By 1885, the Minister of Public Instruction could report that Maitland Boys' High School had an average quarterly enrolment of 48 boys and in 1890, 45 (by comparison, Sydney Boys' High had 183 (1885) and 250 (1890); Maitland Girls' High had 15 (1885) and 36 (1890)).
 Since the High Schools were to prepare students for matriculation, "the University Manual of Public Examinations provided the basis of instruction."

 The Maitland High Schools served more than just the Maitland community which, in 1888, was numbered at 9,000; boys and girls came by train from nearby Newcastle and its suburbs, which had 27,750 inhabitants in 1888.
 This arrangement continued until 1906 when Newcastle High School opened, the first new state high school since the 1884 opening of the Maitland High Schools.
 To cater for other students, Maitland Boys' High operated a boarding house; the boarding house closed in 1969 and the building was re-opened in 1978 as the R.J.
-Hinder Memorial Library, a collection which had been funded by the Old Boys' Association in honour of former headmaster.
+Hinder Memorial Library, a collection which had been funded by the Old Boys' Association in honour of former headmaster Robert John Hinder (father of Eleanor Hinder and Marie Langley Farquharson).

 The founding headmaster was the capable John Waterhouse who was recruited from Newington College to guide the Boys' High School through its early years; the sister school was not so fortunate: "the first headmistress was dismissed, the second only lasted a short time.
 Annie Watson, who took over in 1886, proved capable."

 On 6 June 1891, the foundation stone was laid for a new building for the "High School for Boys at Maitland East".
 The building was completed in June 1892 and opened in July 1892.